Not Your Average Joe

 We are in Baie-Saint-Paul, which is a cute and busy town on the route that leaves Quebec City.
 The road, Route 138, heads ever-eastward along the north side of the majestic St. Lawrence River, up and down hills past farms, forests, and villages, for a couple of hours, until it crests a hill above a dramatic bay and descends steeply into this popular stop.
 The town center is rather small and compact.
 Its main street full of boutiques, shops, bakeries, and restaurants, Quebec flags are flapping in the summer breeze, fragrant roses are blooming in the summer sunshine.
 It’s hard to find a parking spot.
 There are lots of touring motorcycles, plenty of cars and campers, very few American vehicles.
 The sidewalks are jammed with strolling day-trippers, some with ice-cream cones in hand, some, like us, seeking a meal.

 If you have traveled north of the border, you may already know that a Quebec specialty is “smoked meat” or viande fumée.
 Schwartz’s of Montreal is a legend and always has lines down the street, at practically any time of day.
 The place across the street from it, The Main, which we tried once when the wait at Schwartz’s was formidable, is almost as good.
 “Smoked meat” is not barbeque.
 It is a bit like pastrami.
 In its classic form, it is kosher beef brisket that has been cured in salt, cracked peppercorns, and aromatic spices, slowly smoked until cooked, then steamed until moist and tender.
-At Schwartz’s of Montreal and their competition, it is usually served up as a sandwich, on rye bread, avec moutard, with a sour pickle, pardon, a cornichon, and a can of cherry soda on the side.
+At Schwartz’s of Montreal and their competition, it is usually served up as a sandwich, on rye bread freshly made with the best machine you can find if you read bread machine reviews online, avec moutard, with a sour pickle, pardon, a cornichon, and a can of cherry soda on the side.

 In Baie-Saint-Paul, our noses take us to Joe’s Smoked Meat—smoky, spicy aromas waft out the door.
 This is not an urban establishment.
 It is smaller than Schwartz’s, dim and cool inside, with a counter and wooden tables.
 The atmosphere is laid-back and saloon-like (music, present but not intrusive, is American blues).
 A streetside porch with stools and a counter overlooking the bustle is also available and a fun spot to settle in, assuming there is some shade at the time of day that you arrive.
 The staff is busy and casual.
 We order le sandwich and one salade smoked meat.